The Lancet October 12, 2019

 Clinically significant bleeding

-Key result: Rivaroxaban-based regimens were associated with lower rates of clinically significant bleeding compared to VKA-based standard triple therapy.
+Key result: Rivaroxaban-based regimens had significantly lower rates of clinically significant bleeding compared to standard VKA therapy.

 2017